BridgingBigData/BridgingBigData.github.io/index.md

 ## News and Events

-## Bridging Big Data Workshop, Monday October 14th, 2019
+## Bridging Big Data Workshop, Monday November 9th, 2020

-* [Workshop at the Nebraska Innovation Campus, Lincoln.](https://bridgingbigdata.github.io/pages/bbd2019.html) The event has now concluded.
-The slides now available from the [workshop agenda.](https://bridgingbigdata.github.io/pages/bbd2019agenda.html)
+* Save the Date.
+This years workshop will be conducted online.
+More details coming soon!

 ## Sponsor
 ![NSF](./pages/nsf1.gif)